 History Of Electric Cars (1990-1999)

-The 1980s had seen little in the way of development on electric vehicles.
+The 1980s saw little in the way of electric vehicle development.
 Up until the popularity of today's Tesla, the Citicar/Commuta-Car was the single best-selling electric car in America.

 First Modern Electric Car

 Bob Beaumont, having been out of the EV business since selling off the assets of Sebring-Vanguard, was busy in Washington DC working towards legislation more friendly to EV builders and owners.

 Sometime in the early nineties, Beaumont decided to get back into the EV business and formed Renaissance Cars Inc. to build a wholly new EV called the Tropica, a Sports Roadster.